I can't wait for State of Decay 3 for one very big sentimental reason – it's the one zombie survival series I play with my dad

 Naturally, when State of Decay 3 was first officially revealed back in 2020, the very first thing I did was text my dad.
 "We have to play this together when it comes out!", I declared, practically buzzing about the prospect of trying to survive another zombie apocalypse with dad at my side… something I never thought I'd feel.
 Fast forward to 2024 and we're still waiting to do just that, but our excitement hasn't died down.
 Along with the news that the team behind it is bigger than ever, the latest look at the third entry this past summer appeared to really tap into the individuality of the survivors, which only makes me more hopeful about what's to come.

-But whatever shape State of Decay 3 takes, it matters more that it hopefully signals some more quality time with my dad, taking on the undead and bonding over survival strategies.
-Nothing brings us together quite like a zombie apocalypse.
+Whatever shape State of Decay 3 ends up taking, it matters more that it hopefully signals some more quality time with my dad, taking on the undead and bonding over survival strategies.
+Nothing brings us together quite like a zombie apocalypse, after all.

 See our pick of the best survival games.